Rutger505-Org/nextjs-template/README.md

 With k9s you can copy the pod name with `c`

-Windows with Datagrip shows a warning that locking issues will occur because of WSL.
+Windows with Datagrip shows a warning locking issues will occur because of WSL.
 Copy the file to your Windows filesystem with the following command:

 ```bash